YareniPEREZ/Annex_Internship_Report_Master-2_Bioinformatics/README.md

 # Annex_Internship_Report_Master-2_Bioinformatics

-## <span style="color: green">Annex 1: Table of comparative lipidomic bioinformatics tools documented in literature.</span>
+##<font color="green"> Annex 1: Table of comparative lipidomic bioinformatics tools documented in literature. </font>
 The "Tools_comparaison" tab in the Excel document displays the various categories necessary for choosing the right tools capable of addressing the biological queries within the study.
 Meanwhile, in the subsequent "Tools_information" tab, you can access succinct descriptions pertaining to the application of each suggested tool.

 ## Annex 2: Lipid Ontology LION/web